patrick-finke/mecs/README.md

 velocity.vx, velocity.vy = 0, 0
 ```

-Raises `ValueError` if the entity is missing a component of the specified type.
+Raises `ValueError` if the entity does not have a component of the requested type.

 #### 5. Getting multiple components at once using `scene.collect(eid, *comptypes)`.